weaverba137/pydl/docs/pydlspec2d.rst

 the subpackages and the usability of the PyDL equivalent.
 The readiness levels are defined as:

+Obsolete
+    No point in implementing because the purpose of the code lapsed many years ago.
 Not Applicable (NA)
-    Another built-in or numpy/scipy/astropy package completely replaces this.
-No point in implementing.
+    No point in implementing because another built-in or numpy/scipy/astropy package completely replaces this.
 None
     Not (yet) implemented at all.
 Rudimentary